 Managers and vendors must display their certificates at the market.
 For vendors who are selling at multiple markets, a copy of the certificate is acceptable for display purposes.

 A food vendor is defined as any vendor selling a food product.
 This includes but is not limited to fresh fruits and vegetables, protein products, and all food products that have been baked and processed.
-Vendors of prepackaged products, i.e. vendors operating as distributors, who do not actually handle the food product are advised to take this training but are not required to do so.
+Vendors of prepackaged products, i.e. vendors operating as distributors, who do not actually handle the food product are advised to take this training but are not required to do so UNLESS they are sampling those products at the market.

 To view previously recorded webinars, go to the Explore Local Webinar Series page.